garance-buricatu/User-Level-Thread-Library/README.md

 yielding the execution.
 A task calls sut_yield() for yielding (i.e., pausing) its execution.
 A task that is yielding is put back in the task ready queue (at the end of the queue).
-Once the running task is put back in the ready queue, the task at the front of the queue is selected to run next by the scheduler.
+Once the running task is put back in the ready queue, the task at the front of the queue is selected to run next by the scheduler.<br/>
 A newly created task is added to the end of the task ready queue.
 To create a task we use the sut_create() function, which takes a C function as its sole argument.
-When the task gets to run on the executor, the user supplied C function is executed.
+When the task gets to run on the executor, the user supplied C function is executed.<br/>
 All tasks execute in a single process.
 Therefore, the tasks share the process’ memory.
 In this simple user-level threading system, variables follow the C scoping rules in the tasks.
 You can make variables local to a task by declaring them in the C function that forms the “main” of the task.
-The global variables are accessible from all tasks.
+The global variables are accessible from all tasks.<br/>
 The sut_yield() pauses the execution of a thread until it is selected again by the scheduler.
 With a FCFS scheduler the task being paused is put at the back of the queue.
 That means the task would be picked again after running all other tasks that are ahead of it in the queue.
 We also have a way